 Jake and Miller’s Big Adventure: A Prepper’s Book for Kids: This is currently my #1 pick for children.
 In Jake & Miller’s Big Adventure, young readers discover it’s never too early to start prepping.
 Learning how to use life-saving survival equipment like canned goods, water filters, first aid kits, Mylar blankets and emergency radios can keep you safe, healthy and happy even in the scariest of adventures—whether you’re deep in the jungle or hunkering down at home.

 FordEx Group 300lm Mini Cree Led Flashlight: FAVORITE!
 This is my favorite flashlight.
 Be sure to include on in very child’s backpack.
-At the time of this writing, this one is only $3.80 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.
 This particular flashlight is available in basic black as well as red, blue and green.

 Children’s Ear Muff: Have you ever considered the fact that loud or strange noises may frighten a child following an emergency – especially if there are sirens (or heaven forbid, gunfire)?
 These children’s earmuffs are inexpensive and will prevent the little ones for experience panic from the noise.